The 5 Decisions That Turn an AI Pilot Into a Production-Ready Solution

 Legacy OS versions incompatible with MGN (vendor link) were exported as OVF files to S3.
 This isn't failure- it's strategic pragmatism.
 S3 preservation provides compliance retention, recovery optionality, and costs a fraction of maintaining datacenter space.

 VM Import/Export enables you to import virtual machine (VM) images from your existing virtualization environment to Amazon EC2, and then export them back.
-This enables you to migrate applications and workloads to Amazon EC2, copy your VM image catalog to Amazon EC2, or create a repository of VM images for backup, this mitigation option supportes alternative OS stack (vendor link).
+This enables you to migrate applications and workloads to Amazon EC2, copy your VM image catalog to Amazon EC2, or create a repository of VM images for backup, this mitigation option supports alternative OS stack (vendor link).

 Reserving cloud-native refactoring for high-value systems where investment is justified.
 Make this a post-migration opportunity, not a pre-migration requirement.